pianobooster/PianoBooster/doc/courses/README.md

 ## The first five white notes

-We will just play the first five notes. up an down.
+We will just play the first five notes.
+Up and down.
 One note for each finger.
 (This is the start of the C major scale)

 ## The C cord